andrewblim/ga-data-assignments/practicum/bechdel/answers.md

 ### Problem 7

-Rather than adding more features, I am in fact going to take away some features to see how efficiently the model can still perform.
+Run `python run_bechdel.py --reduced-prediction`.
+It reduces the features greatly, outputs them to `features_reduced.csv`, and then runs the same analysis over again.

+Rather than adding more features, I took away features to see how efficiently the model could still perform.
+At first I was going to chop everything but the coefficients that the bootstrap found to be significant.
+But I found that reducing it even further to just the lexical features I added produced a very comparable average ROC AUC, typicall worse only by about 0.005.
+There are only three predictive features in this prediction: `Actress_0`, `Actress_1`, and `Female_word`.
+I also use a constant term again.

+Output files (no genre corr matrix since no genres are used)

+- `roc_reduced.png`
+- `precision_recall_reduced.png`
+- `bootstrap_reduced.txt`

 ### pip freeze